-This course is a survey of behavior with an emphasis on psychological processes.
-This course includes the biological bases of behavior, thinking, emotion, motivation, and the nature and development of personality.
+The course is a survey of the scientific study of psychological, biological, and socio-cultural factors that influence behavior and mental processes.
 Core Area IV, ASOC.
 (F, Sp, Su)

 PSY 207 Psychology of Adjustment.
 3 hrs.

 This course provides an understanding of the basic principles of mental health and an understanding of the individual modes of behavior.
 ASOC. (on demand)